Vyral/base-template/_posts/2018-11-30-what-will-happen-to-our-market-in-2019.md

 But what about mortgage rates?
 Actually, these are on the rise as well.
 Some believe interest rates could jump by half a percent in 2019, so now may be the ideal time to act if you’re looking to lock in a favorable rate.&nbsp;

 Overall affordability is always a major concern for buyers in our market, but there is good news ahead for those thinking of making a move.
-A buyer planning to purchase a property at this time next year would have a slightly higher monthly payment than if they bought a home today, but, if we adjust the statistics for inflation, would still be paying less than if they had bought a buyer in mid-2006.
+A buyer planning to purchase a property at this time next year would have a slightly higher monthly payment than if they bought a home today, but, if we adjust the statistics for inflation, would still be paying less than if they had bought a home in mid-2006.
 The point this illustrates is that **buying is now favorable to renting from a financial standpoint.** It is not only less expensive to purchase a home than to rent one, it is also a better investment in general, given that it allows you to build equity.&nbsp;

 {% include pullquote.html %}